ino1sr/udacity-neighborhood-map/README.md

 # Udacity neighborhood map project

+## Introduction

+Neighborood Map is a single page application featuring a map of my neighborhood back in Japan.
+It includes a few locations I like.

+Each location shows the closest Wikipedia article it can find.
+If no article is geolocalized within 100m, then no article is shown.

+## Commands

-## Run the project in development mode
+### Run the project in development mode

 ```shell
 npm install